RishiTirumala03/Hardware-Accelerated-Motion-Awareness/README.md

 The system outputs motion vectors tile-by-tile in hardware and overlays the result directly on an HDMI output.
 This makes it highly suitable for **gesture recognition**, **autonomous perception**, and other **embedded vision applications**.

+A software-based demo was built to compare the hardware-based version and the software-based version.
+The software-based version was entirely vibe-coded.
+It is by no means robust.
 ---

 ## Core Concept